how alice neel's paintings captured the diversity and beauty of harlem | read | i-D

 Georgie Acre, for example, a boy she painted multiple times in the 50s, whose growth and changing personality she charts, from scampish street kid, to adolescent posing, world-weary late teenager, in one painting he poses with a knife.
 Does it change our feelings about these paintings if we know, twenty years later, Georgie ended up in prison for murder?
 There's a fascination in the masculine pose afforded by Georgie, which Alice captures so well.
 All those proportions so slightly off.
 The eyes a little too big, looking at us a little too closely, cloud everything.

-But not just a chronicler of the uptown underclass who made her home their sanctuary, she painted the academics, poets, playwrights, activists and polemicists and campaigners.
+But not just a chronicler of the uptown underclass who made her home their sanctuary, she painted the academics, poets, playwrights, activists, polemicists, and campaigners.
 Her work is a portrait of the life and lives of Uptown.
-Alice Childress and Harold Cruse rub shoulders with unnamed sitters, ordinary "coloured people" given ordinary, descriptive but universal titles; Spanish Woman, Black Spanish-American Family, Three Puerto Rican Girls, Two Puerto Rican Boys, Mother and Child, etc. They chart a changing world in their sitters' hairstyles and fashions and postures.
+Alice Childress and Harold Cruse rub shoulders with unnamed sitters, ordinary "colored people" given ordinary, descriptive but universal titles; Spanish Woman, Black Spanish-American Family, Three Puerto Rican Girls, Two Puerto Rican Boys, Mother and Child, etc. They chart a changing world in their sitters' hairstyles and fashions and postures.

 Benjamin, 1976